samuelpklm/samuelpklm.github.io-Simulacion_de_sistemas_337/README.md

-# Frontend Mentor - FAQ accordion card solution
+# Universidad Nacional Abierta - Simulacion de sistemas 337

-This is a solution to the [FAQ accordion card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a page that simulates the room reservations of an airport hotel.
+Destined to solve a university exercise for the subject 337 Simulation of systems.

 ## Table of contents